 According to Direct Marketing News, 63% of people say that brand consistency plays a role in their spending.
-In fact, 34% of respondents claim they’re willing to spend more on a brand that is consistent in its messaging across channels, and 39% of people say they spend less on inconsistent ones.
+34% of respondents are willing to spend more on a brand that is consistent in its messaging across channels.
+39% of people say they spend less on inconsistent ones.

 Brand marketing matters.
-Whether your user is exploring your website, stumbling upon a post in their Facebook newsfeed after liking your page, or first exposed to your company in a Google search result, brand development maintains its importance throughout the customer journey.
+Whether your target user is exploring your website, seeing a post in their Facebook newsfeed after liking your page.
+Brand development maintains its importance throughout the customer journey.

-Your website is an exploratory experience for potential customers in the consideration phase looking to learn more about your company or product as a whole.
-Landing pages, on the other hand, generate the most ROI when used as a natural extension of your digital advertising.
-When done correctly, these dedicated pages create a focused message aligned and personalized experience for a audience with a single call to action.
+Your website is a browsing experience for potential customers looking to learn more about your company.
+Post-click landing pages generate the most ROI when used as a natural extension of your digital advertising.
+When done correctly, these dedicated pages create a focused message and personalized experience for the target audience.

-Landing pages are not meant to replace your website, though.
-Your website is for people to learn more about your product in a generic way without addressing their specific needs, while a landing page is for someone to take action.
+Post-click landing pages are not meant to replace your website, though.
+Your website is for people to learn more about your product in a generic way.
+While a post-click landing page is for someone to take action.

-Among the fundamental differences between landing pages and a website is the act of conscious and direct personalization to create more context around a particular promotion.
-Landing pages also help illustrate the unique value proposition of your product at the moment someone first engages with your brand.
+Among the fundamental differences between post-click landing pages and a website is the act of conscious and direct personalization to create more context around an offer.
+Post-click landing pages also help illustrate the unique value proposition of your product at the moment someone first engages with your brand.

 Authentic brands don’t emerge from marketing cubicles or advertising agencies.
 They emanate from everything the company does.

-Legendary copywriter David Ogilvy defines a brand as “the intangible sum of a product’s attributes.”
-In the context of brand marketing, the attitude and voice of your brand are determined by the totality of experiences across all of your digital properties, including landing pages.
+David Ogilvy defines a brand as “the intangible sum of a product’s attributes”.
+In the context of brand marketing, the attitude and voice of your brand are determined by the totality of experiences across all of your digital properties.
+This includes post-click landing pages.

-While it doesn’t need to be identical across the entire web; product branding needs to reflect core values of your company to manage perceptions, take ownership, and drive authority, trust, and evangelism.
+Product branding needs to reflect the core values of your company to manage perceptions.
+Such as take ownership, and drive authority, trust, and evangelism.

-The power behind personalized landing pages is tremendous.
-By giving every promotion it’s own landing page, you can articulate the unique value proposition of your product to the specific persona.
+The power behind personalized post-click landing pages is tremendous.
+By giving every promotion it’s own post-click landing page, you can articulate the UVP of your product to the specific persona.

-Once you lock down your branding, there are some standard consistencies to use across all of your digital properties, including your personalized landing pages.
+Once you lock down your branding, there are some standard consistencies to use across all of your digital properties.
+This includes your personalized post-click landing pages.
 These include:

 - Colors: increase brand recognition by up to 80%.
 Once you identify the primary, secondary, and tertiary colors for your brand, build those colors into all of your pages.